google/gif-for-cli/README.md

     pip3 install --user gif-for-cli

-The `gif-for-cli` command will likely be installed into `~/.local/bin`, you may need to put that direcotry in your $PATH by adding this to your `.profile`:
+The `gif-for-cli` command will likely be installed into `~/.local/bin`, you may need to put that directory in your $PATH by adding this to your `.profile`:

+    # Linux
     if [ -d "$HOME/.local/bin" ] ; then
         PATH="$HOME/.local/bin:$PATH"
+    fi
+    # Mac, adjust for Python version
+    if [ -d "$HOME/Library/Python/3.6/bin/" ] ; then
+        PATH="$HOME/Library/Python/3.6/bin/:$PATH"
     fi

 ## Usage